Marci-design/plp-final-project/README.md

 ## License & credits

-Built with ❤️ for African cities.
+Built with love for  cities.

 This project is licensed under the MIT License — see the `LICENSE` file for details.
 Replace the copyright holder in `LICENSE` with the correct name.